southern alps skink of high open fellfield

 - Diet

 - Insectivorous.
-Feeds on insects, spiders, wētā, and other small invertebrates.
-Also eats fruit and berries when available.
-A diurnal skink that basks in the sun on rocks and logs.
+Feeds on insects, spiders, wētā, and small invertebrates.
+Also eats fruit and berries.
+Diurnal skink basking in sun on rocks.

 - Habitat

 - Alpine and subalpine grasslands, rocky outcrops, and scree slopes.
-Prefers open, sunny areas with plenty of rocks for basking, and dense tussock for cover.
-Often found in the high country, basking on sun-warmed rocks at the edge of the snow.
+Prefers open sunny areas with rocks for basking.
+Often found at edge of snow.

 - Range

-- Found only in the southern South Island, in the mountains of Fiordland and Southland.
-Confined to a few high-altitude valleys in the Southern Alps, one of the most restricted ranges of any New Zealand lizard.
+- Found only in southern South Island.
+Mountains of Fiordland and Southland.
+Confined to few high-altitude valleys in Southern Alps.

 - Endemism